Kimtaro/spaces_are_ok/README.md

 ## Why

-There is always a lot of exciting development going on in the world of programming.
-New languages like Rust and Go, new versions of existing ones like Ruby, Javascript, and even C. Faster runtimes, cool language features and safer memory!

-But they all look the same way they've always looked. `YouEhitherHaveThis` or `you_see_some_of_this`.
-They might even `SHOUT_AT_YOU`.

-Why do we not spend as much time making programming languages look like something humans read as we spend on compiler optimisations and replacing fine words like `function` with uninformative symbols like `=>`?

-Naming things is famously one of the hard things in computer science, and our languages aren't doing a very good job of helping us use descriptive and fun language.
-This gem is an experiment in fixing that.
+Naming things is famously one of the hard things in computer science[*](http://martinfowler.com/bliki/TwoHardThings.html), but programming languages aren't doing a very good job of helping us write fun and descriptive language.

+What if instead of `WritingLikeThis`, `having_to_read_this` or `BEING_SHOUTEN_AT` we could write and read regular language?
+Maybe it will help us write better programs?
+Or maybe it won't.
+But I thought it would be a fun experiment.

 ## Installation